kojix2/chatgpt-cli/README.md

 ! ruby $CODE1
 ```

-Save code block.
+Save the code block to a file.
+(There is obvious room for improvement here)

 ```
-Please write comments/documentation for the code: %{src/client.cr}
 !cp $CODE0 src/client.cr
-# Then check diff with your code editor...
 ```

 ## Configuration